dianaseung/pdfExtract/README.md

 <p align="center"><img src="/media/pdfExtract-output.gif" alt="Preview of pdfExtract output" /></p>

-*Note: Support for CVE and component extraction, mentions of other security vulnerability such as SQL injection or XSS attacks must be manually extracted.*
+*Note: Support for CVE and component extraction only; other mentions of security vulnerability such as SQL injection or XSS attacks must be manually extracted.*

 ---